-As the film proper begins in Lagos, we see a number of Avengers struggle to save the world from biological terrorism.
+As the film transitions to its main plotline, we see a number of Avengers struggle to battle an incident involving biological terrorism.
 While the casualties are light compared to the deaths averted, the group’s inability to avoid any collateral damage invites political intrigue, and when the squad returns to New York a second “red book” is thrust upon them in the form of the Sokovia Accords, a text which parallels its Soviet predecessor with a similar call for the subordination of individual freedom to the collective interests of the state.
-The thematic lines implied in the first scene are thus redrawn on a larger scale, forcing the Avengers to choose between accepting government oversight (collectivism) or standing in defense of individual liberty (individualism).
+The thematic lines established in the prologue are then redrawn on a larger scale, as the Avengers are asked to choose between accepting government oversight (collectivism) or standing in defense of individual liberty (individualism).

-Although the audience is clearly meant to be sympathetic to both sides, the script offers unblinking support for its titular hero.
-Certainly, it is interesting that none of the Avengers who fight with Captain America in Lagos end up supporting the Sokovia Accords (the Black Widow is the exception that proves the rule, the double agent who switches sides exactly when her personal interests require it).
-Conversely, all of the figures who acquesce to government oversight are notably disconnected from the events they unfairly condemn.
-The American Secretary of State, for instance, is an official who brags of a “perspective” (read: distance and non-involvement) gained through a forced retirement.
-His removal from the events he criticizes is similar to that of the grieving mother who waylays Tony Stark over the death of her son, the King of Wakanda (who abdicates his responsibility for maintaining regional peace), and even the main villain Zemo, whose mission to avenge his murdered family (paralleled in the similar vengeance quests of Tony Stark and the Black Panther) is sparked by his experience of their deaths at a distance.
+Although the audience is clearly assumed to be sympathetic to both sides, the script offers unblinking support for its titular hero and subtextual criticism for the team led by Iron Man, which is criticized as lacking any basis for siding with authoritarianism.
+Interestingly, none of the Avengers who fight with Captain America in Lagos end up supporting the Sokovia Accords (the Black Widow is the exception that proves the rule, the double agent who switches sides exactly when her personal interests require it), while all of those who acquiesce to government oversight are disconnected from the events they condemn.
+The American Secretary of State, for instance, is an official who brags of a “perspective” (read: distance and non-involvement) gained through forced retirement.
+His lack of understanding is paralleled in the grieving mother who waylays Tony Stark over the death of her son, the King of Wakanda (whose isolationism signals abdicated responsibility for maintaining regional peace), and even the main villain Zemo, whose mission to avenge his murdered family (paralleled in the similar vengeance quests of Tony Stark and the Black Panther) is sparked by his experience of their deaths at a distance.

-For further evidence Civil War sides with Captain America in an unapologetic defence of individualism, consider how the script confirm Captain America in his critiques of the Sokivia Accords.
-When discussing the agreement with the other Avengers following the ultimatum issued by the State Department, Captain America follows his generic defence of liberty with the more subtle observation that if the state itself is corruptible, what seems to be the collective interests of society may in fact be the private agendas of those in power.
-And this is exactly what the film shows on a closer reading: the grieving mother who convinces Tony Stark of the necessity of oversight is clearly motivated not by her public role as state functionary so much as her unrelenting private grief; Tony Stark admits that his support is due mostly to the way the agreement offers a politically expedient way for him to repair a tarnished personal relationship (and repress his own desires); and of course the villain Zemo is a manipulative force who drives the action behind the scenes and manipulates all of the players for his own private purposes.
+For further evidence Civil War sides with Captain America and informed individual participation in politics, consider how the script confirms Captain America in his critiques of the Sokivia Accords.
+When discussing the State Department’s ultimatum with the other Avengers, Captain America follows his generic defence of liberty with the more subtle observation that if the state itself is corruptible, what seems to be the collective interests of society may in fact be the private agendas of those in power.
+And this is exactly what the film shows to those who read it closely: the grieving mother who convinces Tony Stark of the necessity of oversight is clearly motivated not by her public role as state functionary so much as her unrelenting private grief; Tony Stark admits that his support is due mostly to the way the agreement offers a politically expedient way for him to repair a tarnished personal relationship (and repress his own desires); and of course the villain Zemo is a manipulative force who drives the action behind the scenes and manipulates all of the players for his own private purposes.

-And just as the Avengers who accept oversight lose virtue, the film shows the American government grow more repressive and militaristic as the Sokovia Accords take root.
-Not only do the police dispatched to capture The Winter Soldier adopt an unnecessary kill-first policy, but the prisoners captured end up being treated unequally under the law, with the least fortunate (and ironically the most innocent) character denied due process or legal representation.
-The imprisonment of Bucky is then paralleled in the deliberate grounding of the Scarlet Witch as well as the imprisonment of the other heroes in a black jail that exists beyond the protection of national law.
-The way the script refers to these incidents as “internments” also suggests -— as does the appearance of the Lend/Lease pens as the signing instruments for the accords -— that the state itself is moving towards militarism and war in these scenes.
+And just as the Avengers who accept oversight lose virtue, the film shows the American government growing more repressive and militaristic as the Sokovia Accords take root.
+Not only do the police dispatched to capture The Winter Soldier adopt an unnecessary kill-first policy, but the prisoners they capture end up being treated unequally under law, with the least fortunate (ironically the most innocent) character denied due process or legal representation.
+The imprisonment of Bucky is then paralleled in the deliberate grounding of the Scarlet Witch as well as the eventual imprisonment of the other heroes in a black jail that exists beyond the protection of national law.
+The way the script refers to these incidents as “internments” also suggests -— as does the appearance of the Lend/Lease pens as the signing instruments for the Sokovia accords -— that the state itself is moving towards militarism and war.

 And this brings us to the end of the film.
-Tony Stark’s rejection of the State Department at the end of the film turns him towards a more ambiguous rejection of what the Sokovia Accords represents.
+Tony Stark’s rejection of the State Department as the film moves towards closure turns him towards a more ambiguous rejection of what the Sokovia Accords represents.
 Yet when confronting Bucky at the Siberian enclave, Iron Man falls to the same temptation as the villain Zemo, tempted into the pursuit of blind vengeance by the murder of his family.
 In the battle which follows, all of the heroes suffer fundamental wounds indicative that it is this militaristic violence which is ultimately self-destructive (a theme alluded to in the multiple references to The Empire Strikes Back), and in which the behavior of the characters also indicate the fallen state of American virtue.

 And this is perhaps the most interesting moment of the film.
 For what do we have at the climax but the rejection of America by the figure meant to represent its cardinal virtues?
-The message of this sequence, followed by the Captain’s plainclothes liberation of his imprisoned crew, is the idea that a real American will embody the virtues of American values even if doing so requires him to abandon patriotism.
-As the Platonic embodiment of individualism, Captain America thus casts off his country when its government becomes inconsistent with those ideals, and so the film ends on a note of tragedy, but also the promise that America can and may return whenever the country calls out again for the freedom this hero represents.
+The message of this sequence — which sees Captain American discard his shield — then followed by the heroic figure’s liberation of his imprisoned crew, is the idea that a real American will embody the virtues of American values even if doing so requires him to abandon patriotism.
+As the Platonic embodiment of individualism, Captain America casts off his country when its government becomes inconsistent with those ideals, and while the film ends on a note of tragedy, it also contains the promise that America can and may return whenever the country itself returns to its embrace of individualism.